National Museum of Art, La Paz

 The National Museum of Art, Palacio Diez de Medina is a museum in the city of La Paz, Bolivia.
-It has an important permanent collection of colonial paintings, including canvases by Melchor Pérez de Holguín, a painter 16th century and those of Gregorio Gamarra, a 17th-century painter.
+It has an important permanent collection of colonial paintings, including canvases by Melchor Pérez de Holguín and Gregorio Gamarra.

 National Museum of Art in 1860 (in the background), during the construction of the cathedral.

 Location

 The museum is located right in front of the main square of the city of La Paz, Plaza Murillo, specifically at the intersection of the pedestrian promenade Calle Comercio and Calle Socabaya.

 History

 This building was the residence of the then Mayor Don Francisco Tadeo Diez de Medina y Vidango.
 Later it became the property of the Counts of Arana, subsequently during the La Paz revolution it became the property of the Marquises of Villaverde.
 At the end of the 19th century they functioned as the famous Gisbert hotel.
 In the year 1964, the palace was adapted to house the National Museum of Art of Bolivia, preserving its two courtyards and three levels.
 The main entrance is located on Socabaya Street.